 Australia

 Australia has some of the most granular bike parking data in the world, with datasets available at the state, city, and council level.
+Six of the eight capital cities publish authoritative open inventories — Perth and Darwin are the remaining gaps.

 | Dataset | Area | Formats | Licence | Key Fields |